apache/httpcomponents-website/src/site/markdown/status.md

 HttpComponents HttpClient 5.5.x
 -------------------------------

+HttpClient 5.5.x branch is considered stable and production ready.
+It is being actively maintained and supported.
-HttpClient 5.5.x branch is the current development branch.
-The 5.5.x release series is going to feature an experimental Classic API facade acting as a compatibility bridge between the classic I/O client services (based on the standard InputStream / OutputStream model) and the asynchronous message transport used internally.
+The 5.5.x release series features  an experimental Classic API facade acting as a compatibility bridge between the classic I/O client services (based on the standard InputStream / OutputStream model) and the asynchronous message transport used internally.
 This branch also makes it possible for the pooling connection manager to make use of HTTP/2 message multiplexing.

-HttpComponents HttpClient 5.4.x
+HttpComponents HttpCore 5.4.x
 -------------------------------

-HttpClient 5.4.x branch is considered stable and production ready.
-It is being actively maintained and supported.
-The 5.4.x release series upgrades HTTP protocol  conformance level to RFC 9110, replaces `synchronized` blocks with lock primitives, redesigns the HTTP caching protocol layer for better efficiency and improved conformance to RFC 9111, introduces support for RFC 2817 (Upgrading to TLS Within HTTP/1.1), and provides a number of other API enhancements.
-This branch also seeks to optimize common HTTP context operations that should translate in a better performance of HTTP message exchanges.
+HttpCore 5.4.x branch is the current development branch.
+The 5.5.x release series is going to feature an experimental Classic API facade acting as a compatibility bridge between the classic I/O client and server services (based on the standard InputStream / OutputStream model) and the asynchronous message transport used internally.
+It also adds HTTP QUERY method support.

 HttpComponents HttpCore 5.3.x
 -------------------------------